xtianbetz/.vim/README.md

 My vim dot files. the `.vimrc` file is saved to [vimrc](https://github.com/xtianbetz/.vim/blob/master/vimrc).

-This repo was forked from jessfraz' [vimrc](https://github.com/jessfraz/.vim/blob/master/vimrc).
+This repo was forked from jessfraz's [vimrc](https://github.com/jessfraz/.vim/blob/master/vimrc).

 I have made only small tweaks for my own needs; All the credit goes to Jessie Frazelle.